TNamdarian/seven-terraces/documentation/TESTING.md

    - if click on cancel - close modal
    - if click on the "Delete" button, the category is deleted and a success message appears.
    - if *Admin user* click the info button, open info modal about Categories.
-   - if *Admin user* click the "Add Topic" button, go to Add Topic page.
-   - if *Admin user* click the "Edit" button in the Topic section, go to the Edit Topic page.
-   - if *Admin user* click the "Delete" button in the Topic section, the delete modal opens.
    - if click on cancel - close modal
-   - if click on the "Delete" button, the Topic is deleted and a success message appears.
-   - if *Admin user* click the info button, open info modal about Topics.
 13. Add New Category page
    - if *Admin user* types in text in fields, validation is given if correct and feedback is given if incorrect.
    - if *Admin user* click on the "Add Category" button, a new category is added to the database and a success message is given to the user.